mozilla/remote-settings/docs/adr/adr_001_cache_bust.md

 High.

-Even if no data is changed, clients will fetch a changeset response containing zero new change, only refreshed metadata.
-This will thus force synchronization of all collections on all clients (every 7 days at most).
-The client will apply the empty delta and revalidate the signature of their local data.
+Bumping the data timestamp on signature refresh will have a significant impact both on servers and on clients.

+We refresh the signature of all collections that haven't been updated in the last 7 days.
+With this option, we will force synchronization on all clients for these collections every at most 7 days.

-Impact is high since this will increase trafic on our servers and will force signature re-verification on clients.
+This will increase trafic on our servers, although the impact will be relatively low on the origins.

 > Note: traffic on origin shouldn't be too affected.
 And we are very likely to refresh signatures of several collections are once, therefore grouping them in one push notification.

+During synchronization, the clients will apply the empty list of changes (delta since last sync), and revalidate the signature of their local data.

+This will have an impact on clients CPUs on every signature refresh.
+But this will indirectly fix [bug 1640126](https://bugzilla.mozilla.org/show_bug.cgi?id=1640126), which consists in verifying local data when up-to-date.

+> Note: We could adjust the [behaviour of the lambda](https://github.com/mozilla-services/remote-settings-lambdas/blob/443117cb16cc9d720c59341c6c811e7bf127b289/commands/refresh_signature.py#L78-L93) to control the number of refreshed collections in one run.

 **Efforts**